Acknowledgement of Seattle’s First Nations

 Green Seattle Partnership Land Acknowledgement

 We acknowledge that the city of Seattle and its greenspaces are on stolen Coast Salish land, specifically the ancestral land of the Duwamish, Suquamish, Stillaguamish, and Muckleshoot Tribes.
-We recognize the stewardship of Seattle’s greenspaces by the Coast Salish people since time immemorial and endeavor to continue this work.
+We recognize the stewardship of Seattle’s greenspaces by the Coast Salish people since time immemorial, the disruption of this work by colonization, and now endeavor to continue this work.

 We make this acknowledgment to remind ourselves that, by being here today, we strive to remedy this injustice through our beliefs and actions in helping to steward our green spaces and communities in Seattle.

 The Importance of Practicing Land Acknowledgment

 We offer land acknowledgement because Native land was taken by force and colonized to form the United States as we know it today.
 Through this process, which is ongoing through systematic oppression, Native identity, history, and land ownership has been ignored by colonizers and attempted to be erased.
 Land Acknowledgement is the first step in opposing the systematic oppression and historic erasure of Native people and Native Land ownership.
 The following resources are provided to support partners new to land acknowledgement, as well as those interested in understanding our collective history as a path to social and environmental justice.
 We have learned that the act of land acknowledgement is powerful, and requires deeper research, analysis, relationship building, and action to do it with integrity.